joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

         filteredObject.filters = masterFilterList;
     }

-In this approach (when you’re comparing a stored filter reference to the items in the filters array to determine which filter to remove), you _must_ keep a separate copy of the filters array—the code does not work if you compare the stored filter reference to the elements in a temporary array copied from the display object’s `filters` property.
+In this approach (when you're comparing a stored filter reference to the items in the filters array to determine which filter to remove), you _must_ keep a separate copy of the filters array—the code does not work if you compare the stored filter reference to the elements in a temporary array copied from the display object's `filters` property.
 This is because internally, when you assign an array to the `filters` property, the runtime makes a copy of each filter object in the array.
 Those copies (rather than the original objects) are applied to the display object, and when you read the `filters` property into a temporary